-The ice rink at Studio B also doubles as a secondary show lounge (it was the spot for the Crown & Anchor welcome back party, as well as the Quest, an adult scavenger hunt).
+The ice rink at Studio B also doubles as a secondary show lounge; it was the spot for the Crown & Anchor welcome back party, as well as the Quest, an adult scavenger hunt.
 There are free skate hours listed in the Compass.
-Freedom-Ice.com, the professional ice show, was the best I've seen at sea.
-Even though our ship was moving due to rough weather, nobody fell -- and the amount and speed of wardrobe changes were mind-boggling.
-Tickets are free, but they need to be obtained in advance; check your Compass for details on your sailing.
+Freedom-Ice.com, the professional ice show, was the best we've seen at sea (and certainly captivated the kids).
+Tickets are free, but they need to be obtained in advance.
+Check your Compass for details on your sailing.

-After hours, Boleros -- the hip Latin lounge that Royal Caribbean has begun installing on its ships -- is one of my favorite bars at sea.
-Though the location (in a hallway outside the casino near a staircase) is not nearly as cozy as the stand-alone bar on, say, Empress of the Seas, the two bartenders there were absolutely fantastic, made a mean mojito, and juggled bottles and shakers for us.
+After hours, Boleros -- the hip Latin lounge found on many Royal Caribbean ships -- is one of our favorite bars at sea.
+Though the location (in a hallway, outside the casino, near a staircase) is not ideal, the two bartenders there were absolutely fantastic, made a mean mojito and juggled bottles and shakers for us.
 It felt like "Cocktail" without Tom Cruise.
 This venue also draws major crowds with live music and merengue dancing.

-Nightly music is found in other areas of the ship as well.
+Nightly music is found in other areas of the ship, too.
 A guitarist/soloist performs rock tunes in the Bull & Bear Pub, and a pianist packs Royal Caribbean's nautical-themed Schooner Bar, taking requests until the wee hours.
-If you'd like to do the singing yourself, swing by the On Air bar outside Studio B; there are open-mic hours where you can strut your stuff onstage, as well as private booths for those a little less confident.
-The big screen here is the place to catch sporting events, too.
-For late night dancing, there's the two-deck Crypt nightclub, whose spooky decor features bar stools shaped like headstones.
+If you'd like to do the singing yourself, swing by the On Air Bar outside Studio B; there are open-mic hours when you can strut your stuff onstage, as well as private booths for those a little less confident.
+The big screen there is the place to catch sporting events, too.
+For late-night dancing, there's the two-deck Crypt nightclub, whose spooky decor features bar stools shaped like headstones.

-Even with all of these options, we can never resist pre-dinner bubbly at the Champagne Bar, or a nightcap at Royal Caribbean's signature top-of-the-ship Viking Crown Lounge, here called Olive or Twist (there's a special martini menu, and it is a jazz club at night).
+Even with all of these options, we can never resist pre-dinner bubbly at the Champagne Bar or a nightcap at Royal Caribbean's signature top-of-the-ship Viking Crown Lounge (called Olive or Twist on Freedom).
+There's a special martini menu, and it's a jazz club at night.

 Freedom of the Seas Public Rooms

-The main artery that runs throughout the ship is the Royal Promenade, a Main Street USA type thoroughfare where you can visit the purser's or excursions desk, grab a drink or a snack, people-watch, or shop.
-At A Clean Shave, gentleman can get a haircut, shave or shoe shine, and all of the ship's galleries and stores are located here.
-The general store sells incidentals, duty-free liquor and edible souvenirs like rum cakes; a separate venue specializes in perfume and cosmetics, and there's a gift shop as well selling logo items, T-shirts, Christmas ornaments, key chains and other odds and ends.
-You can buy workout wear at the Get Out There store (FlowRider paraphernalia is for sale up on the Sports Deck).
+The main artery that runs throughout the ship is the Royal Promenade, a Main Street USA-type thoroughfare where you can visit the purser's or excursions desk, grab a drink or a snack, people-watch or shop.
+The general store sells incidentals, duty-free liquor and edible souvenirs like rum cakes; a separate venue specializes in perfume and cosmetics, and there's a gift shop that sells logo items, T-shirts, Christmas ornaments, keychains and other odds and ends.
+You can also buy workout wear at the Get Out There store.
+(FlowRider paraphernalia is for sale up on the Sports Deck.)

-Cloud Nine, next to the Seven Hearts card and game room near the Viking Crown Lounge, can be used for private meetings or parties; the Skylight Chapel one deck up is the spot for onboard weddings.
+Up on Deck 14 by the Viking Crown Lounge, you'll find the Seven Hearts card and game room and Cloud Nine, which can be used for private meetings or parties.
+The Skylight Chapel, one deck up, is the spot for onboard weddings.